 - Consistent trends in meeting or getting very close to the school's targets for reading and mathematics.
-Therefore, a greater number of pupils (approx. 80%) are meeting our progress expectation for the time spent at Larwood School. - Writing has improved during the last year in terms of progress made during time spent at Larwood (80% meeting targets compared to 56% in 2016), and we believe that much of the success of this was due to the implementation of The Big Idea.
+Therefore, a greater number of pupils (approx. 80%) are meeting our progress expectation for the time spent at Larwood School. - Writing has improved during the last year in terms of progress made during time spent at Larwood (approx. 80% meeting targets, highest SPAG Test results in 2018), and we believe that the continued success is in relation to the evolvement of The Big Idea.
 The impact of being able to get more pupils (mainly boys) engaged in the writing process cannot be underestimated.
 Although this has not necessarily filtered through to SAT's results, our review of books shows that our pupils are better equipped for the next stage of their education when they leave us, compared to previous years.
-We are very aware that this need to continue to improve and our refining of the scheme, alongside the use of Pobble, should enable continued engagement and progress whilst at Larwood. - Reduction in the need for use of restrictive physical intervention over the last three years, including a 27% drop last year and an average of 2 incidents per week, across the year.
+We are very aware that this need to continue to improve and our refining of the scheme, alongside the use of Pobble, should enable continued engagement and progress whilst at Larwood. - Reduction in the need for use of restrictive physical intervention over the last three years, including a 71% drop last year and an average of 18 incidents per week, across the year.
 As every child who enters Larwood has, as part of their Education Health Care Plan, a history of violence to peers and adults in both school and home surroundings, this demonstrates great impact.
-It is now increasingly difficult to make valid year on year comparisons due to the nature of the cohorts (size/range of needs/cognitive ability etc).
+It is now increasingly difficult to make valid year on year comparisons due to the nature of the cohorts (size/range of needs/cognitive ability etc.).
 However, with every new pupil we are quickly able to assess their needs and plan for their improvements.
-We are very aware of the need for constant training in this area and the drive for consistency of practice remains essential.

-• The curriculum remains under constant review and evolution to meet the needs of our pupils and the demands that society will place upon them in the future.
+We are very aware of the need for constant training in this area and the drive for consistency of practice remains essential. - The curriculum remains under constant review and evolution to meet the needs of our pupils and the demands that society will place upon them in the future.
+It will change again as we start the academic year in September 2018.
 Already noted is the role of The Big Idea, and Pobble.
-Additionally, the creation and establishment of our own Arts programs (MAPS and MAD) have enabled a greater proportion of our pupils to engage in such areas and produce shows, as well as attend a theatre in London to see the Lion King.
+Additionally, the creation and establishment of our own Arts programs (MAPS and MAD) have enabled a greater proportion of our pupils to engage in such areas and produce shows, as well as attend a theatre in

+London to see the Lion King.
 This engagement has also contributed to the reduction on the need for RPI and a lower proportion of incidents during the year.
 Our skills curriculum has achieved greater choice, more off-site activities and a more creative approach to some of the traditional subject areas such as Science.
 Pupil voice, their behaviour and engagement all indicate this is a strong feature of our curriculum entitlement.

-The introduction of newer elements such as 'Living Of The Land' and 'Hammertime' have also added to the range and skillset, for some of our pupils.
-We know that pupils who took part in these activities not only achieved higher points in comparison to other subject areas, but also did much better generally as the weeks passed.
+The introduction of newer elements such as 'Living of the Land' and 'Hammertime' have also added to the range and skillset, for some of our pupils.
+We know that pupils who took part in these activities not only achieved higher points in comparison to other subject areas, but also did much better generally, as the weeks passed.